Houghton Library Visiting Fellowships

 Responsibilities

-• Fellows in the 2023–2024 cohort will receive a $4,500 stipend and are expected to be in residence at Houghton for at least four weeks within their fellowship year (July through June), though these do not have to be consecutive weeks.
+• Fellows in the 2025–2026 cohort will receive a $4,500 stipend and are required to be in residence at Houghton for four weeks within their fellowship year (July through June).

 • Fellows are responsible for paying taxes related to their award stipend.